“Study the Past if you Would Define the Future” – Confucius

-I get so frustrated with the rhetoric that ed tech isn't making a difference.
-What measures are these people are looking at?
+I get frustrated with the rhetoric that ed tech isn't or can't making a difference.
+Just what measures are people exploring?
 High School graduation rates in the US are higher than they've ever been.
-In the meanwhile, there are plenty of documented success stories in which schools have carefully planned approaches to leveraging technology as part of a larger effort to improve grades and graduation rates.
+Of course, there are many factors that play into that, and how much technology has made a difference is anyone's guess, but as technology continues to play a growing role in education, that is an important metric to consider.
+In the meanwhile, there are certainly documented success stories in which schools have carefully planned approaches to leveraging technology as part of a larger effort to improve grades and graduation rates.
 Here's a few of those stories:

 - Mooresville Graded School District: This school underwent a “Digital Conversion” back in 2007 and raised graduation rates from 80% to 91% over three years.
 Learn more here.